evancz/guide.elm-lang.org/book/webapps/navigation.md

 Until Elm 0.19, that is exactly what the package website did!
 It works.
 It is simple.
 But it has some weaknesses:

-1. **Blank Screens.** The screen goes white everytime you load new HTML.
+1. **Blank Screens.** The screen goes white every time you load new HTML.
 Can we do a nice transition instead?
 2. **Redundant Requests.** Each package has a single `docs.json` file, but it gets loaded each time you visit a module like [`String`](https://package.elm-lang.org/packages/elm/core/latest/String) or [`Maybe`](https://package.elm-lang.org/packages/elm/core/latest/Maybe).
 Can we share the data between pages somehow?
 3. **Redundant Code.** The home page and the docs share a lot of functions, like `Html.text` and `Html.div`.
 Can this code be shared between pages?